-West Virginia Wesleyan College is committed to enhancing the quality of life of the campus community by integrating the best practices of safety and security with technology.
-A critical component of a comprehensive security plan is the utilization of a security and safety camera systems (CCTV/web camera surveillance).
-The College supports the use of CCTV/web camera surveillance on the campus to monitor and maintain a safe campus for students, faculty, staff and guests.
+West Virginia Wesleyan College is committed to enhancing the quality of life of our campus community by integrating the best practices of safety and security through technology.
+A critical component of a comprehensive security plan is through installation of a security and safety camera system (CCTV/web camera surveillance).
+Our college supports the use of CCTV/web camera surveillance on campus to monitor and maintain a safe campus for students, faculty, staff, and guests.
 The surveillance of public areas is intended to deter crime and assist in protecting the safety and property of our community, documentation of incidents, and assisting Campus Safety Officers in criminal or misconduct investigations.
 Video monitoring cameras may be stationary or worn by Campus Safety Officers.

-Safety at West Virginia Wesleyan College is the shared responsibility of students, faculty, and staff.
-However, no campus or community is free from crime.
+Safety at West Virginia Wesleyan College is the shared responsibility of all students, faculty, and staff.
+However, no campus or community is completely free from crime.
 The degree to which we are safe on campus depends on each of us taking seriously the responsibility to protect ourselves and others.
-West Virginia Wesleyan believes in a balance approach with using technology to enhance our safety and the protection of individual privacy rights in accordance with the College's core values and state and federal laws.
-With the above in mind, this policy is adopted to formalize procedures for the installation of surveillance equipment, the handling, viewing, retention, dissemination, and destruction of surveillance records.
-West Virginia Wesleyan College reserves the right to place CCTV/web cameras on campus where it deems necessary and appropriate.
+West Virginia Wesleyan believes in a balanced approach using technology to enhance our safety and the protection of individual privacy rights in accordance with the college's core values and local, state, and federal laws.
+With that in mind, this policy is adopted to formalize procedures for the installation of surveillance equipment, as well as the handling, viewing, retention, dissemination, and destruction of surveillance records.
+Our College reserves in its sole discretion, the right to place CCTV/web cameras on campus locations where it deems reasonable and necessary.